normanlys/warehouse-inventory-system/README.md

 4. Support pagination for GET product count API
 5. Write more unit test to cover all cases
 6. Use Kotlin
-7. Use typescript in frontend to code quality
+7. Use typescript in frontend to improve code quality
 8. Logging
-    1.   all incoming requests and outgoing responses
+    1.   all requests and responses on both frontend and backend
     2.   all function calls
     3.   all database operations